farzmehr/Live-ELK-Watcher/Offensive.md

 `ssh michael@192.168.1.110`

-The content of the website folder `/var/www` was investigated and hash values of two flags were found.
-One located in the `/var/www/html/service.html` while the other in `/var/www/flag2.txt`
+The content of the website folder `/var/www` was investigated and the hash values of two flags were found.
+One located in the `/var/www/html/service.html` and the other in `/var/www/flag2.txt`

 The hash value of the flag1 is `b9bbcb33ellb80be759c4e844862482d`